 Failure to abide by this policy may place the employee or student in legal jeopardy.

-In compliance with Copyright law, unauthorized use of copyrighted materials that are included in websites maintained or owned on Auburn University servers is prohibited.
-Violations of this policy may result in the offending work being removed.
+In compliance with Copyright law, unauthorized use of copyrighted materials in Auburn University websites or in any website stored on Auburn University servers is prohibited.
+Auburn University will fulfill all of its obligations to protect the rights of copyright owners under the relevant federal laws, which may include the removal of content suspected of infringement from University servers until the situation is resolved.

 Exclusions.
 There are no exclusions.
 This policy applies to all employees and students of Auburn University.

-Interpretations: Disputes about interpretations of the policy and procedures to be addressed to the Vice President for Research by the aggrieved party for resolution, with a provision to appeal his/her decision to the Auburn University President.
+Interpretations: Disputes about interpretations of the policy and procedures should be addressed to the Vice President for Research by the aggrieved party for resolution, with a provision to appeal the decision to the Auburn University President.